The story behind the ghosts and hauntings of this historic cemetery

 If just one spirit, who was the Lady in White?
-Some have theorized that the Lady in White and the ghost of Mary Corey are one in the same.
+Some have theorized that the Lady in White and the ghost of Mary Corey are one and the same.

 But, considering just how haunted the Burying Point is, it's more likely that they are separate ghostly entities.